 Withdrawing from the College

-If you do not intend to return to SUNY New Paltz or are planning more than two consecutive semesters away, submit a Withdrawal from College Form to the Office of Graduate & Extended Learning.
+If you do not intend to return to SUNY New Paltz or are planning more than two consecutive semesters away, submit a Withdrawal from College Form to the Office of Graduate, Professional & Interdisciplinary Studies.
 Submitting this form means that you must apply for readmission if you later decide you would like to return to SUNY New Paltz.
 If you are readmitted, you may be subject to updated major and degree requirements.
 Please note that readmission to SUNY New Paltz is not guaranteed and is subject to admissions criteria in place at the time you apply.